BNasmith/PTForsyth/PTFWorkofChrist.md

 in the winter and read it with the greatest delight, because I know the country.
 If I had not been there I should find it the dreariest read- ing.
-Why do not people read the Bible more ?
+Why do not people read the Bible more?
 Because they have not been in that country.
 There is no experience for it to stir and develop.
 The Cross of Christ, the infinite wonder of it